QuantMarineEcoLab/lab-manual/README.md

 <p align="center">
-   :sparkles: Welcome to the Faylab Lab Manual! :sparkles:
+   :sparkles: Welcome to the Quant Marine Ecology Lab Manual! :sparkles:
 </p>

-This ~~bookdown~~ Quarto book is intended to be used for **incoming, current, and outgoing** members of the Fay lab group.
-If we missed anything, please let Gavin Fay (gfay@umassd.edu) or Madeleine Guyant (mguyant@umassd.edu) know.
+This ~~bookdown~~ Quarto book is intended to be used for **incoming, current, and outgoing** members of the QMEL group.
+If we missed anything, please let easton.white@unh.edu know.
 You can also do a pull request and we will review the changes.

 We hope this has all the answers you need!